Indian Myna control program

 At night they gather to sleep in communal roosts in large dense trees or buildings.

-Why are they considered such a pest?
+Why they're considered a pest

 Indian Mynas are ranked as one of the world's 100 most invasive species (International Union for Conservation of Nature).
 They are: